 5. A minimum increase of at least one-third in per-share earnings in the past ten years using three-year averages at the beginning and end.

-The Earnings Growth rating on Serenity is therefore to be interpreted as follows:
+The Earnings Growth rating is therefore to be interpreted as follows:

 The Earnings Growth rating is expressed as a percentage of Graham's requirement — rather than the percentage of growth itself — for the sake of uniformity.
 A stock is considered fully Defensive when all its Graham Ratings are 100%.